weszuidema/Assignment_03/README.md

 }
 ```

-## Multiple comparisons and the F-test
+# Multiple comparisons and the F-test

+This question compares an F-test to running multiple t-tests

 ```r